-The Basel II Framework (Basel II) was introduced by the Basel Committee on Banking Supervision (BCBS) in June 2004 to replace the 1988 Capital Accord (Basel I).
-Following the decision to implement Basel II by 2010, the Banking Supervision Department of the Bank of Namibia (BoN), together with the commercial banks in Namibia, formed a Basel II project implementation team.
+The Basel II Framework ("Basel II") was introduced by the Basel Committee on Banking Supervision ("BCBS") in June 2004 to replace the 1988 Capital Accord ("Basel I").
+Following the decision to implement Basel II by 2010, the Banking Supervision Department of the BoN, together with the commercial banks in Namibia, formed a Basel II project implementation team.

 Under Basel II banks are permitted to choose between two methodologies for calculating their respective capital requirements.
 One alternative is to measure credit, operational and market risks in a standardised manner, supported by external credit assessments.
 The other alternative, which is subject to the explicit approval of the relevant central bank regulator, is to allow banks to use their respective internal ratings systems.
-The BoN has elected to implement the standardised approach.
+The BoN elected to implement the standardised approach.

-Basel III proposals
+Basel III

-The Basel III proposals, which have been agreed by the Governors of the relevant central banks and the Heads of the BCBS, and endorsed by the G20 leaders at their November 2010 Seoul summit, are to be adopted in the domestic regulatory framework.
+The Basel III proposals, which were agreed by the Governors of the relevant central banks and the Heads of the BCBS, and endorsed by the G20 leaders at their November 2010 Seoul summit, are to be adopted in the domestic regulatory framework.

 BoN issued their revised Basel III implementation timelines on 27 October 2017.
-BoN plans to phase-in the Basel III capital adequacy framework in Namibia over a 5 year period with an effective date of 2021, which represents a two year time lag behind the recommended date envisaged by the BCBS.
-The first Namibian Basel III determination, the Determination on the Measurement and Calculation of Capital Charges for Credit Risk, Operational Risk and Market Risk for Domestic Systemically Important Banks (BID-5A), became effective on 1 September 2018.
+BoN phased-in the Basel III capital adequacy framework in Namibia over a 5 year period, which represents a two year time lag behind the recommended date envisaged by the BCBS.
+The first Namibian Basel III determination, the Determination on the Measurement and Calculation of Capital Charges for Credit Risk, Operational Risk and Market Risk for Domestic Systemically Important Banks ("BID-5A"), became effective on 1 September 2018.
 Please note that BID-5A has not established all additional capital buffer requirements and no changes have been made to the risk weighting of assets.
-The industry is awaiting the new/revised determination on liquidity to determine BoN's requirements with regards to the liquidity coverage ratio and net stable funding ratio.